Arms (song): Background

 "Arms" was written by Perri with musical arrangements from J. Barrera.
 The song was released onto iTunes March 15, 2011 and was additionally released in a karaoke form, the same day as the single release.
+On May 15, 2012, a remix by American musician Betatraxx was released.

 Composition

 "Arms" is Perri's first song to be recorded with a full band, as Perri's one previous single, "Jar of Hearts", contained no drums.
 Like "Jar of Hearts", "Arms" is built around a piano melody.
 Although the song "packs a little less venom" than Perri's lead single, it still lyrically contains the "crazy" lovesick emotions typically referred to Perri's style of music.
 The song begins as a slow love song and transforms into an up-tempo track as kick-drums enter the song midway through.
 Lyrically, Perri begins the song in a happy tune, singing "I never thought that you would be the one to hold my heart / You came around and you knocked me off the ground from the start."
 More into the song, Perri begins to question the relationship, ultimately finding comfort as she ends the song repeating the hook.
 "Arms" progresses from a folky ballad to a melodic love song, incorporating timpani drums.

 Perri stated that "'Arms' is about the fight between your heart and your mind.
 Your heart wants to be loved but your head is always telling you reasons not to be with him or her, or how you are not worth the love.
 It's about the struggle and finally giving in when you're wrapped in their arms.
 Then you get it.
 Then you feel loved and love wins."